Lamb’s 1-handed TD catch gives Dallas 23-16 win over Giants

-The star Cowboys receiver more than made up for it with the game on the line, making a one-handed TD catch with 8:30 to play to cap a go-ahead drive that gave the Cowboys a 23-13 win over the surprising New York Giants on Monday night.
+The star receiver more than made up for it with the game on the line, making a one-handed TD catch with 8:30 to play to cap a go-ahead drive that gave the Cowboys a 23-16 win over the New York Giants on Monday night.

 ”He’s CeeDee Lamb,” Dallas quarterback Cooper Rush said after hitting Lamb four times on the 89-yard drive. ”Guy’s open a lot.
 Makes big-time catches.
 That fade catch was unbelievable.
 I’m sure he wants that other one back, but made tons of plays for us, like usual.”